GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

         assert app == self.app
 ```

 Intentionally, I set the in-memory database at the global scope just before all other imports to ensure that by the time the `config` module is imported, this variable is already set correctly.
 In the `setUp()` method, a call to initialize the in-memory database with empty tables for all models defined in the application is achieved using `db.create_all()`.
-For this to work, an application context is required, so it needes to be called after the application context has been pushed.
+For this to work, an application context is required, so it needs to be called after the application context has been pushed.
 It may be technically unnecessary to destroy all tables by calling `db.drop_all()` but anyways, let us just have it there.

 ## Working With a Test Client

 To test requests, a web server is typically used.
 The communication between a web application and a web server is enabled by a Web Server Gateway Interface (WSGI) such as Gunicorn.
-Following a test-driven approach, where testing comes before building, there is actually no server to use to test such requests.
-Thankfully, we can use something called a "test client" to inject fake requests into the application for the purposes of testing.
+Following a test-driven approach, where testing comes before building, there is no server to use to test such requests.
+Thankfully, we can use something called a "test client" to inject fake requests into the application for testing.
 This would look like a real request has been sent but there will be no server involved.

 ```python
 import os